quatsy/cfml-security/secureupload/README.md

 ##### fileName

-The file name including the extension.
+The result file name including the extension.
+Provides convenient access to CFFILERESULT.SERVERFILENAME.

 ##### ext